 Admission to the archaeological sciences (ASc) and human evolutionary biology (HEB) options is not competitive and is open to all students accepted into the anthropology major.
 A passing grade in ARCHY 205 is required for admission to the archaeological sciences (ASc) option.

 55 credits as follows:

 Medical Anthropology and Global Health (MAGH) Option: Requirements for the general anthropology major, as shown above, to include ANTH 215 and 15 credits from ANTH and BIO A courses approved for the MAGH option.
 A list of approved courses available at the department advising office (247 Denny) or on the department website.

 Anthropology of Globalization (AG) Option: Requirements for the general anthropology major, as shown above, to include 20 credits from courses in ANTH, ARCHY, and BIO A approved for the AG option.
 A list of approved courses is available at the department advising office (247 Denny) or on the department website.

 Archaeological Sciences (ASc) Option: Requirements for the general anthropology major, as shown above, to include at least 15 credits from ARCHY 372, ARCHY 373, ARCHY 465, ARCHY 467, ARCHY 480, ARCHY 481, ARCHY 482, ARCHY 483, ARCHY 484, ARCHY 486, ARCHY 495, BIO A 487, and at least 15 credits from courses approved for the ASc option.
-The list of approved courses is available on the department website or at the department advising office (247 Denny).
+A list of approved courses is available on the department website or at the department advising office (247 Denny).

 Minor Requirements: 30 credits (at least 15 credits at upper-division level) from courses with the following prefixes: ANTH, ARCHY, BIO A. ANTH 100 may be applied to the minor but is not required.
 (Certain AIS courses may apply toward this requirement.
 See departmental adviser for list.)
 Minimum 2.0 grade required in each course.

 Student Outcomes and Opportunities